We manage your senior living project.

 Today the property consistently averages $100,000 net operating income each month.
 Applying an 8-cap, the property value has increased from $3.5 million in 2003 to $11.6 million.

-A 156-unit assisted living and memory care community was transitioned to ISL management in early 2013 by a group that had just closed on the acquisition.
+A 156-unit assisted living and memory care community was transitioned to ISL management by a group that had just closed on the acquisition.
 Upon taking over management, opportunities for change were quickly identified and action plans were launched.
 We identified and implemented changes that were needed to position the community for long term success.
-The quality improvements were vast and included new community leadership, expense management, census development, employee morale and training, resident care assessments, policies and procedures.
-The community was re-branded and went through a major re-model which was completed in mid-2014.
+The quality improvements were vast and included new community leadership, expense management, census development, associate morale and training, resident care assessments, policies and procedures.
+The community was re-branded and went through a major re-model which was completed in the middle of the following year.

-ISL successfully repositioned the community from its very negative reputation in the broader community and during our management grew census to 96.2 % occupancy by October 2014 from 80.8% in October 2013.
+ISL successfully repositioned the community from its very negative reputation in the broader community and during our management grew census to 96.2 % occupancy from 80.8% the previous year.
 With the ISL systems implemented and dedicated support by each discipline of the ISL regional team, in less than 2 years the community was sold for $60 million at a sub 5 cap rate.

 There was not a single move-in for about six months prior to our management.
 As a result, before engaging ISL, the Owner had decided that a move-in motivator would be to offer life time rate locks to prospective residents.
 We were able to stop this practice soon after taking over management, effectively demonstrating to the Owner the negative, long term implications to revenue, while implementing sales and marketing methods that were more effective in driving traffic and move-in activity, as well as increasing revenue/unit.